QAInsights/Performance-Testing-Certifications/README.md

 I will try to keep this information up to date.
 But it is your responsibility to check the relevant official links before you register for the certification.

-If you see a certification is no longer updated or is not a viable candidate, please submit a PR to improve this repo.
+If you see a certification is no longer updated or retired, please submit a PR to improve this repo.
 Thank you!

 # 📘 List of Certifications
   * [Micro Focus](#-micro-focus-certifications)